Preview e-courses and other promotions

-The school was founded in 2014; when the video was made we were just over 2 years in.
+The school was founded in 2014 when Koos and Antoinette Badenhorst began with online pottery instruction.
 Since then we added many more classes and many more instructors.
-TeachinArt are from the artist to the artist.

-Index of the previews of hands-on or online workshops by Antoinette Badenhorst
+Below previews of hands-on or online pottery and porcelain workshops by Antoinette Badenhorst

-Understanding Porcelain online workshopThis video shows extracts from Antoinette's porcelain e-course.
+Understanding Porcelain online workshopThis video shows excerpts from Antoinette's porcelain e-course.
 It touches on why pinching is so important in porcelain.
-The extract shows a glimpse of how to throw a pot on the wheel and how to alter it, how to trim a pot.
+The excerpt shows a glimpse of how to throw a pot on the pottery wheel and how trim and alter a porcelain bowl so that it becomes translucent.
 It shows different tools and how to use them.

 Her video instruction is detailed and clear.
 Students can see firsthand and from all angles how she works with porcelain to create mugs, plates, bowls, casserole dishes and more.
 Click the title to read more |